wpsharks/s2member-kb/tutorials/2015/119-s2if-simple-shortcode-conditionals.md

 s2Member makes it very simple to protect entire Posts/Pages/Categories/Tags/URIs/etc. This can be accomplished from inside WordPress.
 See: **Dashboard → s2Member → Restriction Options**.
 Or, from your Post/Page editing station in WordPress.
 We consider this to be point-and-click functionality.
 Very easy.

 **What many site owners don’t realize though**, is that s2Member _also_ makes it easy to protect “parts” of a Post or Page.
-You can even get creative about what you display to certain Users/Members, based upon your own custom criteria. s2Member’s **Simple Shortcode Conditionals** are the key to accomplishing this.
-In fact, to say that s2Member can merely protect “parts” of a Post or Page is an understatement.
+You can even get creative about what you display to certain members, based on custom criteria. s2Member’s **Simple Shortcode Conditionals** are the key to accomplishing this.
+In fact, to say that s2Member can merely protect “parts” of a Post/Page is an understatement.
 With s2Member’s **Simple Shortcode Conditionals** you can not only protect parts of your content, you can also deal with other kinds of conditions; making these a vital part of a successful membership site.

 ---